jesswinssinger/myBudget/README.md

 ## Functionality
 Log transactions and keep up your incomes and expenses!
+Adding new transactions is easy to do from the landing page.
 ![transactions](https://github.com/jesswinssinger/myBudget/blob/master/app/assets/images/Screen%20Shot%202017-09-25%20at%2002.09.14.png)
 Add Goals!
+There is a quick and easy button under the list of goals on the landing page.
 ![alt tag](https://github.com/jesswinssinger/myBudget/blob/master/app/assets/images/Screen%20Shot%202017-09-25%20at%2002.09.06.png)
 Create Shopping Lists!
 (coming soon!)